Pres Romanillos: Illness and death

 In July 2007, Romanillos traveled to Salamanca, Spain, where he assisted in setting up the Enne Animation Studio along with fellow animation artist Scott Johnston.
 At Enne he completed an animated short film titled The Old Chair, featuring characters from his blog.

-Unfortunately, it was in Salamanca that he was diagnosed with leukemia, leading to a long battle with it.
-Returning to the United States, he underwent a course of chemotherapy and treatments.
-He was able to return to work in July 2009, this time back at the Disney studio on The Princess and the Frog.
+In Salamanca, he was diagnosed with leukemia, even though he continued to do animation projects.
+Returning to the United States, he underwent chemotherapy and returned to work in July 2009, this time back at the Disney studio on The Princess and the Frog.

-However, he suffered a relapse in March 2010, and the escalating cost of treatment led members of the Los Angeles animation community, including fellow animator and Animation Guild President Kevin Koch, to organize an art auction known as Pres Aid, in order to raise funds to defray medical expenses.
+He suffered a relapse in March 2010, and the escalating cost of treatment led members of the Los Angeles animation community, including fellow animator and Animation Guild President Kevin Koch, to organize an art auction known as Pres Aid, in order to raise funds to defray medical expenses.
 Around 150 items were donated, many of significant value, and approximately $65,000 was raised at the event.

-He did not succumb to the disease until July 17, 2010, at the age of 47 years old.
-Jeffrey Katzenberg, Founder and CEO of DreamWorks Animation, described him as "one of the most respected and beloved artists at our studio".
+Romanillos died on July 17, 2010, at the age of 47.
+Jeffrey Katzenberg, founder and CEO of DreamWorks Animation, described him as "one of the most respected and beloved artists at our studio".
 Steve Hulett, business representative of the Animation Guild, said of him that "If there was anyone in this wacky business who deserved another twenty or thirty years of artistic success, Pres was at or near the top of the list."